 Don’t worry though.
 The levy did not break.

 Ever since it has actually decided to be winter here in Colorado, Betsy and I have been on a big soup kick.
 Maybe this is because our house has poor insulation and, much like my father would say, I refuse to HEAT THE NEIGHBORHOOD.

 So a good warm soup is the best way to ward off the chills on super-cold days.

-You might think that this soup is designed to protect from Twilight fans, but it actually has a pretty mild garlic flavor.
+You might think that this Roasted Garlic Soup is designed to protect from Twilight fans, but it actually has a pretty mild garlic flavor.
 Mild considering there’s a whole bunch of garlic in it I mean.